-Land, other than airport land, has been stated at cost, which is the fair value as assessed by I Fairbrother ANZIV of QV Valuations at 1 July 2005.
+Land, parks and reserves, other than airport land, have been stated at cost, which is the fair value as assessed by I Fairbrother ANZIV of QV Valuations at 1 July 2005.

 Airport land has been stated at cost, which is the fair value as assessed by B Dench ANZIV of QV Valuations at 1 July 2005.